GRAAL-Research/poutyne/docs/source/examples/tips_and_tricks.rst

 Train a Recurrent Neural Network (RNN)
 ======================================

-In this example, we train an RNN, or more precisely, an LSTM, to predict the sequence of tags associated with a given address, known as parsing address.
+In this notebook, we train an RNN, or more precisely, an LSTM, to predict the sequence of tags associated with a given address, known as parsing address.

 This task consists of detecting, by tagging, the different parts of an address such as the civic number, the street name or the postal code (or zip code).
 The following figure shows an example of such a tagging.